pretix/pretix-docs/docs/topics/public-profile-organizer-page.md

 We recommend that you make a final choice as to which languages the public profile will be made available in.
 Go to the "Localization" tab and choose your languages from the list before adding text or links on the "Organizer page" tab.

 ## How To

+In broad terms, the "Organizer page" tab lets you define the contents of your public profile and the "Shop design" tab lets you customize your color and font preferences.
+It does not matter which tab you visit first.

+### Organizer page

 Browse to "Organizers"→[Your Organizer]→"Settings" and click on the "Organizer page" tab.
 This page allows you to set customizations for your organizer page.
 The organizer page is the public profile of your organizer.
 You can take a look at it by clicking the :btn👁 Public profile: button in the bar at the top.